My First 60 Minutes With A Server

 yast2 online update configurations

-These choices gives you a weekly update of non-interactive security patches.
+These choices give you a weekly update of non-interactive security patches.
 For other options, tweak the configuration with the tool or edit the configuration file.

 If you want automatic reboots whenever a package installation requires a reboot, you can do this using the Reboot Manager: